Roberto Arlt

-Roberto Arlt (April 26, 1900 – July 26, 1942) was an Argentine novelist, storyteller, playwright, journalist and inventor.
+Roberto Arlt (April 2, 1900 – July 26, 1942) was an Argentine novelist, storyteller, playwright, journalist and inventor.

 Biography

-He was born Roberto Godofredo Christophersen Arlt in Buenos Aires on April 26, 1900.
+Roberto Godofredo Christophersen Arlt was born in Buenos Aires on April 2, 1900.
 His parents were both immigrants.
 His father, Karl Arlt, was from Posen (now Poznań in present-day Poland) and his mother was Ekatherine Lobstraibitzer, born in the Austro-Hungarian Empire, a native of Trieste and Italian speaking.
 German was the language commonly used at their home.
 His relationship with his father was stressful, as Karl Arlt was a very severe and austere man, by Arlt's own account.
 The memory of his oppressive father would appear in several of his writings.
 For example, Remo Erdosain (a character at least partially based on Arlt's own life) often recalls his abusive father and how little if any support he would give him.
 After being expelled from school at the age of eight, Arlt became an autodidact and worked at all sorts of different odd jobs before landing a job at a local newspaper: a clerk at a bookstore, apprentice to a tinsmith, painter, mechanic, welder, manager in a brick factory, and dock worker.

 His first novel, El juguete rabioso (1926) ("Mad Toy"), was the semi-autobiographical story of Silvio, a dropout who goes through a series of adventures trying to be "somebody."
 Narrated by Silvio's older self, the novel reflects the energy and chaos of the early 20th century in Buenos Aires.
 The narrator's literary and sometimes poetic language contrasts sharply with the street-level slang of Mad Toy's many colorful characters.

 Arlt's second novel, the popular Los siete locos (The Seven Madmen) was rough, brutal, colloquial, and surreal, a complete break from the polite, middle-class literature more typical of Argentine literature.
 Los lanzallamas (The Flame-Throwers) was the sequel, and these two novels together are thought by many to be his greatest work.
 What followed were a series of short stories and plays in which Arlt pursued his vision of bizarre, half-mad, alienated characters pursuing insane quests in a landscape of urban chaos.
 In 1932 he published El amor brujo.